These instructions apply to:

 - Make sure that you use a Gnu version of zip application - Solaris and AIX are known to have problems with zip, because they use their own (old) versions instead of the Gnu version.

 2. Install Java

-- If you are not sure whether you have Java installed correctly, please confirm by doing the following:
+If you're not sure whether you have Java installed correctly:

 - Open a shell console.